-My experience living and working in the world’s oldest rainforest.
+My experience living and working in the world’s oldest rainforest in Jan – Feb 2019.

 For the last month, I’ve been living right in the midst of the oldest tropical rainforest on the planet.

-The Daintree Rainforest, located in the far north of Queensland, Australia, is estimated to be over 125 million years old.
+The Daintree Rainforest, located in the far north of Queensland, Australia, is estimated to be around 180 million years old.

 All the wild nature here appears to support this outrageous claim.